lavague-ai/LaVague/docs/docs/lavague-qa/examples.md

 ## Test cookies and redirections work as expected

-Certain websites have several cookie banners and redirect users often, use LaVague QA to validate linking on your sites.
+Here we test the cookie banners and some basic navigation on the HSBC website.

 ### Feature file